ensody/ReactiveState-Kotlin/README.md

 A `StateFlowStore` provides a similar API to `SavedStateHandle`, but based on `StateFlow` instead of `LiveData`.

-With `InMemoryStateFlowStore` you can do e.g. unit testing or abstract away platform differences in multi-platform projects.
+With `InMemoryStateFlowStore` you can do e.g. unit testing or abstract away platform differences in multiplatform projects.

 On Android you'll often want `SavedStateHandleStore` to convert `SavedStateHandle` to a `StateFlowStore`.
 There is also a convenient extension function: `SavedStateHandle.stateFlowStore(CoroutineScope)`